What are my closing costs when buying a home?

 Here are some additional home buyer resources for closing costs:

-How To Avoid Sticker Shock on Closing Day from Paul Sian advises home buyers on ways to reduce their closing costs like using FHA or VA loan and having the seller pay some of your closing costs.
+How To Avoid Sticker Shock on Closing Day from Paul Sian advises home buyers on ways to reduce their closing costs like using an FHA or VA loan and having the seller pay some of their closing costs.